Asana is a powerful project management and team tracking tool. Learn how to leverage this tool to manage virtual assistants in this guide!

 Tasks can also be commented on and users can be tagged, so if you or your assistant has questions, clarifications, or wants to request a change to something, you can do so through there and receive e-mail alerts when a comment has been added.

-The calendar is also a handy tool for scheduling, as you can put meetings on there and they’ll show up at the correct date and time when you switch to calendar view!
+A calendar is also a handy tool for scheduling, as you can put meetings on there and they’ll show up at the correct date and time when you switch to calendar view!

 It’s a Truly Great Tool